flox/nixexprs/docs/channel-construction.md

     }
   }
   ```
-- `_return` (internal, unstable): Internal return value of the channel creation.
-Used to implement dependencies on other channels
-- `_isFloxChannel` (internal, unstable): Unused argument that hints that this is a Flox channel.
-This is used to discover Flox channels from `NIX_PATH`
+- Any extra arguments are passed through to the underlying nixpkgs, the most useful ones being
+  - `system` (string, default from `builtins.currentSystem`): The system the channel should be built for, e.g. `x86_64-linux`, `aarch64-linux` or `x86_64-darwin`
+  - `config` (attribute set, default `{}`): The nixpkgs config, can be used to pass e.g. `allowUnfree = true` or `permittedInsecurePackages = [ "openssl-1.0.2u" ]`.
+See [the nixpkgs docs](https://nixos.org/manual/nixpkgs/stable/#chap-packageconfig) for more information.

 The result of this function call are the channel outputs, as determined by mainly `topdir`.
 See below section for details.

 ## `topdir` subdirectories

 The channel creation mechanism looks at a number of subdirectories of `topdir` to generate channel outputs from.
-Other than `pkgs`, all these subdirectories are determined by [`package-sets.nix`](../channel/package-sets.nix).
+All these subdirectories are determined by [`package-sets.nix`](../channel/package-sets.nix).
 See [here](./package-sets.md) for more information on package sets.
 For each subdirectory, every file and directory within it specifies a package with the same name.
 E.g. `pythonPackages/myPkg/default.nix` defines the `myPkg` python package, accessible via the `pythonPackages.myPkg` attribute (among others).
 The following table specifies the properties of each supported subdirectory.

 | Package set | Call scope attribute | Paths | Output attribute paths |
 | --- | --- | --- | --- |